 Listings Sync Process

 By default, Yext will sync your locations of all categories to Apple using Yext’s Business Connect account.
-Apple allows data sync in most countries — reach out to your CSM for more details on your specific country.
+This enables you to create new listings, and update existing Apple listings through Yext.

 - Highest data priority